-Similar to classical observing at many observatories, where observations are scheduled during fixed time slots.
+Similar, but not identical to classical observing at many observatories, where observations are scheduled during fixed time slots.
 PIs come to the telescope to execute the approved program.
-Target changes are possible given advance request.
-Programs are still generated well in advance of the observations, as part of the normal phase II preparation period.
+If they are unable to observe due to weather, their time is not refunded to the Queue.
+Programs are still generated well in advance of the observations, as part of the normal Phase II preparation period.
+Target changes are possible given advance requests.

-This is the default for LLPs and can be requested for Standard Semester programs (approval pending proposal’s ranking).
+This is the default for LLPs in Band 1 and can be requested for Standard Semester programs (approval pending proposal’s ranking).
 PIs visit the telescope for more time than they have allocated.
-While there, they can choose to run their own approved program when the conditions are good enough (whether better or worse than requested).
+While there, they can choose to run their own approved program under any observing conditions they desire.
 Otherwise, they run the regular Gemini Queue of observing programs.
-Unlike Classical mode, any remaining time on the program after the PIs visit is given back to the Queue.
+Unlike Classical mode, any remaining time on the program after the PIs visit is not lost; the program can continue within the Queue.

-All Band 1 and 2 PIs are invited to eavesdropping if they wish (once the observing programs are allocated).
-On a given night, after some preliminary coordination, the PI or designated contact can assist the observer remotely through Skype (or Zoom).
-The remote program science team member has access to a connection to the Observatory and a FITS server, and takes part of the observations, including watching and commenting on acquisitions, inspecting data frames and commenting on whether to continue or terminate an observation.
-The intention to using the Eavesdropping mode can be mention in a proposal, but it needs to be requested once the approved program is created.
+All Band 1 and 2 PIs are invited to use the Eavesdropping Mode if they wish (once the observing programs are allocated).
+On a given night, after some preliminary coordination, the PI or designated contact can assist the observer remotely through Skype or Zoom.
+The science team member has access to a connection to the Observatory and a FITS server, and assists with the observations, including watching and commenting on acquisitions, inspecting data frames and deciding on whether to continue or terminate an observation.
+Eavesdropping Mode must be requested once the approved program is created.

 Still unsure what to pick?